Pause Difficult Conversations with Skill and Self-Connection

 -

-Stay Grounded within Negative Convers...
+Staying Grounded within Negative Conv...

 In this clip from the 2025 Reclaiming Strength and Hope event, Jesse Wiens Chu explores how to navigate negativity in everyday conversations using Nonviolent Communication (NVC) and empathy.
 He emphasizes staying grounded by first tending to one’s own reactions, rather than trying to fix others. ...